-The FAC standards focus on establishing ratings and limits of the Facility and interconnection requirements to the BES.
+The FAC standards focus on establishing ratings and limits of the facilityFacility and interconnection requirements to the BES.
 Several standards apply to GOs and/or GOPs.
 No FAC standard reviewed affects the interaction of a host BA, TOP, or RC with individual BES Elements.

-4.4.1 FAC-001 - Facility Connection Requirements
+5.4.14.4.1 FAC-001 - Facility Connection Requirements

 Requirements R2 and R3 of this standard apply to any GO that has an external party applying for interconnection to the GO's existing Facility in order to connect to the transmission system.
-This scenario is uncommon and there is no precedent for applicability of this standard to dispersed power producing resources known to the SDT.
+This scenario is uncommon and there is no precedent for applicability of this standard to dispersed power producinggeneration resources known to the SDT.
 Current practice primarily includes the GO stating that they will comply with the standard if this scenario is ever realized.
 This standard allows the GO to specify the conditions that must be met for the interconnection of the third-party, thus providing inherent flexibility to tailor the requirements specifically for the unique needs of the Facility.
-Therefore, the applicability of FAC-001 does not need to be changed for dispersed power producing resources.
+Furthermore, in 2012, the NERC Integration of Variable Generation Task Force (IVGTF) provided some suggested changes49 to this standard for the next version.
+The IVGTF report included modifying requirements to this standard as well as recommended guidance for considering integration of variable generation plants.
+The recommendations on Standards changes are technology neutral and independent of the type of generation.
+For these reasonsTherefore, the applicability of FAC-001 does not need to be changed for dispersed power producing resources.